 People would tell me that I would hit bottom and then could start back up.
 It was obvious that those people had never been in severe depression.
 I knew that there was no bottom.
 Most people just did not understand.
 Even those with clinical experience.
 I had been a psychotherapist for many years and even I could not help myself.
 I had been deeply involved in spiritual studies and teaching for many years and none of that helped me either.

 Then one morning I was lying in bed not wanting to get up and a thought came to me.
-I know intellectually that God is All and that in God there is no darkness.
-I know intellectually that I am one with God.
-So if I am one with God then there cannot be any darkness in me either.
-So if there cannot be any darkness in me then what the hell is this I have been experiencing for the past 3 years?
+I know intellectually that the True Self is Infinite, Immortal, Pristine Consciousness and that in the True Self there is no darkness.
+I know intellectually that I am the Self.
+So if I am the True Self then there cannot be any darkness in me either.
+So if there cannot be any darkness in me then what the hell is this I have been experiencing for the past three years?

 A light bulb turned on.
 This darkness, this depression is not me.
 It is not any part of me.
 So if this is not any part of me then what is it?
 The answer that came was that this was darkness itself.
 It was something other than me that had attached itself to me for purposes of its own.
 I felt something stir within me.
 Something good, something I had not felt for a long, long time; a glimmer of hope.